Anisha-kk/Indian-Currency-Recognizer/README.md

 # Indian-Currency-Recognizer
 ## Overview
 This project trains a ML model to recognise Indian Currency notes.
 There are 6 denominations of Indian Currency notes as of now(2026).
 They are as follows:

-Rs.
+1. Rs.
 10
-Rs.
+2. Rs.
 20
-Rs.
+3. Rs.
 50
-Rs.
+4. Rs.
 100
-Rs.
+5. Rs.
 200
-Rs.
+6. Rs.
 500
-Rs.
+7. Rs.
 2000 notes, though not currently produced, is still under circulation.
 So images with 2000 rupee notes are also considered.
+<br>Background images without currency were also used for training.
 ## Dataset
 Source: https://www.kaggle.com/datasets/vishalmane109/indian-currency-note-images-dataset-2020/data?status=pending
 ## Result